The Internet has become part of our everyday lives and is now easier to access then ever before, but using the Internet can also have risks.

 If you have any questions or concerns about E-Safety at school or at home then please don’t hesitate to contact Mrs Howard, Head Teacher.

-Please see below for a list of useful links for keeping children safe online.
+Please see below for a list of useful links and documents for keeping children safe online.

 Digital Parenting: http://www.vodafone.com/content/parents/digital-parenting.html